chrismaltby/gb-studio-site/content/docs/getting-started.md

 <img title="New Project" src="/img/screenshots/new-project.png" width="812">

-If you have an existing project you can open it from here by clicking _Open_ and navigating to the `project.json` file.
+If you have an existing project you can open it from here by clicking _Open_ and navigating to the `.gbsproj` file.

 ## New Project